amida-tech/blue-button/docs/sections/immunizations.md

 - /ClinicalDocument/component/structuredBody/component/section/entry/substanceAdministration@negationInd
 - Combination of mood code and negation can determine status of either 'pending', 'refused', or 'complete'.

-####Immunizations.name
-- 1..1
-- /ClinicalDocument/component/structuredBody/component/section/entry/substanceAdministration/consumable/manufacturedProduct/manufacturedMaterial/code@displayName
-- Using display name, all of these should be coming in as CVX coded, so no need for code system.
-Might want to normalize them.

-####Immunizations.code
-- 1..1
-- /ClinicalDocument/component/structuredBody/component/section/entry/substanceAdministration/consumable/manufacturedProduct/manufacturedMaterial/code@code
-- All of these should be coming in as CVX coded, so no need for code system.
-Might want to normalize them.

 ####Immunization.sequence_number
 - 0..1
 - /ClinicalDocument/component/structuredBody/component/section/entry/substanceAdministration/repeatNumber@value
 - See notes for significance.

 ####Immunizations.product
-- 0..1
-- No direct mapping
+- 1..1
-- This is a catch all for every non-primary attribute of the product.
-All elements herein are optional at this point.

-####Immunizations.product.translations
+- Container object for product information.

+####Immuinzations.product.product
-- 0..*
+- 1..1
-- /ClinicalDocument/component/structuredBody/component/section/entry/substanceAdministration/consumable/manufacturedProduct/manufacturedMaterial/code/translation
+- /ClinicalDocument/component/structuredBody/component/section/entry/substanceAdministration/consumable/manufacturedProduct/manufacturedMaterial/code
-- This is a coded set and should be supported as such.
-Allows for synonyms in the same or other code sets.
+- All of these should be coming in as CVX coded, so no need for code system.
+Might want to normalize them.

 ####Immunizations.product.lot_number
 - 0..1